hashicorp/nomad-openapi/clients/javascript/v1/docs/JobsApi.md

   'prefix': "prefix_example", // String | Constrains results to jobs that start with the defined prefix 'xNomadToken': "xNomadToken_example", // String | A Nomad ACL token.
   'perPage': 56, // Number | Maximum number of results to return.
-  'nextToken': "nextToken_example" // String | Indicates where to start paging for queries that support pagination.
+  'nextToken': "nextToken_example", // String | Indicates where to start paging for queries that support pagination.
+  'all': true // Boolean | Specifies whether the list of allocations should include allocations from a previously registered job with the same ID.
+This is possible if the job is deregistered and reregistered.
 };
 apiInstance.getJobAllocations(jobName, opts, (error, data, response) => {
   if (error) {